June 15, 2015

 ‘The Lake View House’ due to its unique location next to the then existing lakefront - that was positioned on top of a bluff with a pebble beach below.
 According to legend the new name of Elisha Hundley home 'Lake View' caught-on and the Community of Lake View was to be coined and later used in 1857 to be a township established by the citizens of the area.
 Both Mr. James Ree & Elisa Hundley used their boarding house/hotel to attract visiting land speculators and wealthy Chicagoans who wished to escape the social and legal restraints of their city life.

-located just north of Pine Grove
+located just north of Community of Pine Grove

-Room Boarding
+Once a Room Boarding House

 with assistance from a historican Todd Cannon